ElaXan/GCAndroid/README.md

 # GCAndroid

-Do not even try to install and run this in this branch\
+Do not even try to install and run in this branch\
 Still under development

 ## TODO